-Tammy is currently a member of the Advisory Boards of Leadership Prep School, Legacy Christian Academy, and Collin Corporate College's Nonprofit Advisory Council.
-She serves as a grant review panelist for the Texas Commission on the Arts and on an arts selection committee for Congressman Van Taylor.
+Tammy is currently the Chief Creative Officer at MedinaUSA, a member of the Advisory Boards of Leadership Prep School, Legacy Christian Academy, and Collin Corporate College's Nonprofit Advisory Council.
+She is also a member of the Orchid Giving Circle with the Texas Women's Foundation.
+Tammy serves as a grant review panelist for the Texas Commission on the Arts and on an arts selection committee for Congressman Van Taylor.

 Tammy's work in the arts has been featured in the Wall Street Journal, Dallas Morning News, Community Impact Newspaper, Frisco STYLE Magazine, WFAA Ch.
 8, and many other media outlets.
 Originally from Chicago, IL and a graduate of Northwestern University, Tammy and her husband Todd reside in Frisco and have 3 daughters, all aspiring musicians and arts enthusiasts.

 Jennifer Wade graduated with a Bachelor of Arts from the University of North Texas and a J.D. from UCLA School of Law.
 She lives in Frisco with her husband Oliver and daughter Zoie, and practices law in Clark Hill Strasburger’s Collin County office.
 Music and theater have always been an important part of Jennifer's life.
 Jennifer was the treasurer for the International Thespian Society in high school and enjoyed working both onstage and backstage.
 In law school, Jennifer performed in the musicals “The Music Man,” “Justice Maul,” and “Anti-Kids 'n' Fun,” which were written by a professor and produced by the students.
 As a clarinet player, Jennifer played with small ensembles and in community bands during law school and still likes to play whenever she can.